Omerso2018/wordpress-chatbot-llm/README.md

 🎨 Style/UI – Modify inline HTML/CSS directly in the file

 🛠 Requirements

-A WordPress website
+- A WordPress website

-API key from a supported AI provider (e.g., OpenRouter, Together AI)
+- API key from a supported AI provider (e.g., OpenRouter, Together AI)

-The Code Snippets plugin (or manual theme editing)
+- The Code Snippets plugin (or manual theme editing)

 📌 Notes

-Everything is contained in one PHP file — no JS or CSS dependencies
+- Everything is contained in one PHP file — no JS or CSS dependencies

-Ideal for minimal deployments, demos, or fast LLM integrations into WordPress
+- Ideal for minimal deployments, demos, or fast LLM integrations into WordPress

-You can further extend with webhooks, logging, or chat history
+- You can further extend with webhooks, logging, or chat history

 📜 License

-This project is open-source under the MIT License.
+-This project is open-source under the MIT License.

 🤝 Contributions

-Feel free to open issues, suggest features, or submit pull requests.
+- Feel free to open issues, suggest features, or submit pull requests.
 Let’s build smarter web experiences together!